zarusz/SlimCluster/README.md

         // Can set a different log serializer, by default ISerializer is used (in our setup its JSON)
         // opts.LogSerializerType = typeof(JsonSerializer);
     });

-    // Protocol messages (and logs/commands) will be serialized using JSON cfg.AddJsonSerialization();

-    // Cluster state will saved into the local json file in between node restarts cfg.AddPersistenceUsingLocalFile("cluster-state.json");

     cfg.AddAspNetCore(opts =>
     {